achesnais/one/README.md

 ## Useful ClojureScript libraries

-While this work is being done, you may want to check out the folling
+While this work is being done, you may want to check out the following
 libraries: